 Source: Austin Independent School District.
-(Data for the sixth six weeks, as of 06-03-09.)
+(2008/09 data is for the sixth six weeks, as of 06-03-09.
+Data for the first six weeks of the 2009/10 school year is not yet available.)

 The following institutions of higher education are located in the City: The University of Texas, St. Edward's University, Huston-Tillotson College, Concordia Lutheran College, Austin Presbyterian Theological Seminary, Episcopal Theological Seminary of the Southwest and Austin Community College.